adambiltcliffe/codex/readme.md

 # Other stuff to do

-Make sure state-based actions are checked at all appropriate times Move the first three tests from neutral.test.js into a keyword test file Make suggestActions do something sensible for patrollers Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground
+Rewrite the test helper functions to be consistent and not crazy Make sure state-based actions are checked at all appropriate times Cache the result of getCurrentValues everywhere it makes sense Move the first three tests from neutral.test.js into a keyword test file Make suggestActions do something sensible for patrollers (not bases) Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground